 There is a huge array of activities to enjoy on or close to Loch Lomond, including watersports such as kayaking, Canadian canoes, stand-up paddle boards, wake boarding, water skiing and wake surfing.
-Loch Lomond is also very popular with swimmers and plays host to a number of open water swimming events, such as the Great Scottish Swim in August.
+Loch Lomond is also very popular with swimmers and plays host to a number of open water swimming events.

 To the south is the leisure and retail outlet, Loch Lomond Shores, which is a great hub for shopping, eating and family activities.

 The North Loch Lomond area is characterised by a vast and open sense of place and long dramatic vistas.
 The forests and woodlands along the loch shores contrast with the surrounding uplands to create a landscape of high scenic value.
 The upland hills surrounding Loch Loch Lomond, which include Ben Lomond and Ben Vorlich, provide a dramatic backdrop to the loch.
 They are largely undeveloped and have an open and wild sense of place.

 There is a large area of Atlantic oak woodland that surrounds much of the loch and covers many of its islands, supporting a rich and varied lower plant community.
 The uplands are of high importance for a range of montane and upland plant communities and associated invertebrates.
 Ben Lomond and Ben Vorlich are also designated as SSSIs (Sites of Special Scientific Interest).
 Species include black grouse, ptarmigan, upland waders, eagle, pine marten, red deer, mountain hare and water vole.